 - 90% of patients consider pre-care price estimates to be moderately to extremely important (Source: Advisory Board’s 2018 Consumer Financial Survey)

 - 88% of patients want to know their payment responsibility up front (Source: Ins tamed, Trends in Healthcare Payments Ninth Annual Report)

 It’s imperative that healthcare representatives are prepared to have these discussions in an informative and empathic manner.
 The following are three quick tips to make your patient’s financial journey a success:

 Healthcare is complicated and expensive.
-Patients do not always understand the nuances of insurance, how estimates are created, or that they could receive multiple statements.
+Patients do not always understand the nuances of insurance, how estimates are created or that they could receive multiple statements.
 Staff should be well versed in explaining benefits and informing patients on what comes next.
-Ensemble’s “Navigating the Patient Financial Journey” brochure and poster templates are useful tools to provide associates and patients information on what to expect as the patient moves through the healthcare system.
 Often, healthcare representatives have knowledge that is specific to their own department.
 Outlining the flow of the patient journey helps staff understand how they can affect the patient experience across the continuum of care while improving point of service collections.
 It also gives associates the information they need to effectively convey these steps to the patient.
-Providing patients with bright and easy-to-understand collateral provides a high-level look at what to expect from a financial perspective.
+Providing patients with collateral that is bright and easy to understand provides a high-level look at what to expect from a financial perspective.
 It is a great resource to get the financial conversation started and can be used online and/or as a handout.
 We recommend making the information available in multiple formats to appeal to a wider audience.